 If you are in love but something feels missing in the relationship, or your connection isn’t quite progressing, it is worth exploring what the central issue could be.
 One potential reason for a struggling relationship could be a lack of sexual attraction.
 Here are some signs that may indicate that you’re not sexually attracted to your partner.

-- You feel emotionally connected yet physically disconnected.
 It’s possible to have affection without sexual chemistry.
 For this reason, you might feel close to your partner on an emotional level, but when it comes to physical intimacy, something feels missing.

-- Your mind wanders during intimate moments.
 If your thoughts often drift away when you’re engaging in physical intimacy, it may be an indication that you’re not feeling sexually connected or attracted.
+However, this is also a common challenge for people with ADHD, so it’s important to take all factors into account.

-- You avoid physical affection.
 If you find yourself dodging any form of physical touch, such as holding hands, hugs, or even casual contact, it may be a sign that there’s a lack of sexual attraction.
+Again, though, other factors like autism, ADHD, and other types of sensory issues can also be at play in this.

-- The idea of intimacy feels like an obligation.
 If you have normally enjoyed intimacy and sex with previous partners, but feel it is an obligation with your current partner, it may indicate an underlying disconnect.

 8 Tips for Increasing Your Sexual Attraction to Someone